J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Results

 \subsection{Specific frequency}

 The specific frequency (S$_N$) of the GC population of a galaxy represents the total number of GCs per unit of host galaxy luminosity.
-This parameter is dependent of different properties of galaxies, such as mass and morphology.
-S$_N$ can be estimated using the relation presented in equation \ref{eq:specific_frequency} \citep{harris1981globular}:

-In equation \ref{eq:specific_frequency}, N$_{GC}$ is the number of GC candidates and M\textsubscript{V} is the total absolute magnitude in V band.
-Following \cite{Kartha2014}, we adopt M\textsubscript{V} = -21.07 $\pm$ 0.06 and N$_{GC}$ = 523 $\pm$ 60, according to this work.
-We estimate an uncertainty of 60 GC candidates, by considering both the estimated contamination of 5\% and the estimated loss of detections of 7\%.
-We calculate a S$_N$ = 1.9 $\pm$ 0.2, what is consistent with the S$_N$ = 1.8 $\pm$ 0.2 reported in \cite{Kartha2014}.
-Our S$_N$ is also consistent with what is estimated for lenticular galaxies (2 $\leq$ S$_N$ $\leq$ 6, \citealt{kundu1998wide,elmegreen2000specific}).
+Following \cite{Kartha2014}, we adopt M\textsubscript{V} = -21.07 $\pm$ 0.06 and we calculate using the GCLF a N$_{GC}$ = 553 $\pm$ 60, which was used to determine the S$_N$.
+We calculate a S$_N$ = 2.1 $\pm$ 0.2, which is consistent with the S$_N$ = 1.8 $\pm$ 0.2 reported in \cite{Kartha2014} and with S$_N$ = 1.7 $\pm$ 0.3 presented in \cite{yong2012most}.
+Our S$_N$ is also consistent with estimations for lenticular galaxies (2 $\leq$ S$_N$ $\leq$ 6, \citealt{kundu1998wide,elmegreen2000specific}).

-\subsection{Discussion}

-The results above show evidence that the population of GCs are the result of more than one episode of intense star formation, possibly triggered by accretion events.
-This is in sync with what is been discovered about the formation of the Milky Way.
+\section{Discussion}

+In this section we discuss the results found in Section \ref{sec:results}, to connect the observed properties of the GC system with the evolution of NGC\,1023.